froboy/yusaopeny_docs/content/en/docs/user-documentation/media/_index.md

 title: "Images and Documents"
 weight: 6
 description: >
-  Open Y’s media library and browser stores images and files, allowing you to have custom cropping, focal pointing, folders and image styles.
+  Y USA Open Y’s media library and browser stores images and files, allowing you to have custom cropping, focal pointing, folders and image styles.
 ---

 Here is a full list of tutorials on the topic.

-## Open Y 2.4 and later
+## Y USA Open Y 2.4 and later

 ### Using the new Media Directories Feature

 {{< youtube gcaBlhyPZEY >}}

-## Open Y 2.3.5 and earlier
+## Y USA Open Y 2.3.5 and earlier

 ### Images Tutorials